Anti-Semitism grows in Jewish communities in NYC suburbs

 Those violent attacks, he said, were motivated by “pure hatred.”

-Esch reported from Albany and Carolyn Thompson in Buffalo contributed to this report.
+Esch reported from Albany.
+Associated Press writer Carolyn Thompson in Buffalo contributed to this report.